 A certificate of deposit (CD) is a time deposit account.
 A bank agrees to pay interest at a certain rate if savers deposit their cash for a set term, or period of time.

-Since the Federal Reserve lowered the fed funds rate twice in March, CD and money market account (MMA) rates have started declining at some banks.
+Since the Federal Reserve lowered the fed funds rate twice in March, CD and money market account (MMA) rates have been declining at many banks.
 Declining Treasurys may also cause CD rates to decrease.

 Latest CD rates: 3-month trend